-Depending on the nature of the offence and by how much you were exceeding the speed limit, you will normally be issued with three to six penalty points, which must remain on your licence for four years from the date of the offence.
+Depending on the nature of the offence, what road you were on and how much you were exceeding the speed limit, you will normally be issued with three to six penalty points, which must remain on your licence for four years from the date of the offence.

 As well as penalty points, you will also be issued with one of the following convictions, again, depending on the nature of your offence: